wcko87/beatoraja-english-guide/FAQ-and-Troubleshooting.md

 We suggest Java 8, as it has JavaFX included. beatoraja is compiled with Java 8, though it can still work on later versions of Java as long as JavaFX is present.

+Note: It is possible to run beatoraja without installing Java to your PC.
+See: [Setting up beatoraja without installing Java](#setting-up-beatoraja-without-installing-java)

 ### Option 1: Oracle Java
 Download From: https://www.java.com/en/download/manual.jsp
 - Note: Make sure you select a version marked as **64-bit**